usegalaxy-eu/gdpr/src/pages/gdpr-rights.md

 ## Right to Data Portability

-The upstream software Galaxy currently does not support this workflow, but does expose an interface that would allow us to do this.
-We are [working on the implementation](https://github.com/galaxyproject/galaxy/issues/6082)
+Data Portability is currently not possible.
+But we are [working](https://github.com/galaxyproject/galaxy/issues/6082) to make this possible in the future.

 ## Right to Object